 Mima's justification for helping in Reimu.
 Interestingly enough, the "it" in question is not Rin Satsuki, as was initially apparent, but rather Reisen's ability to act as an Unwitting Instigator of Doom.

-It's All My Fault: Reisen's self-esteem was quite low to begin with, but after Mima's rather cruel Hannibal Lecture, she snaps in chapter 45.
+It's All My Fault: Reisen's self-esteem was quite low to begin with, but after Mima's cruel Breaking Speech, she snaps in chapter 45.
 Luckily, Byakuren is always ready to help her get a grip on herself.

 Jerkass: A lot of people took a level in jerkass in this fic.